allenck/ESP32_led_strip/README.md

 2. options such as gpio pin number and RMT channel number have been added to a KConfig file so that 'make menuconfig' can be used to set the options.
 3. A new option allows the user to specify whether the WS2812 leds are RGB or RGBW and to specify the order that bytes will be transmitted.
 4. An example app has been provided that offers a number of display schemes borrowed from the Adafruit NeoPixel library.
-5. I am working on some C++ classes that can be used alternatively.
+5. A C++ version of led_strip is the 'Strip' C++ class. include "strip.h"
 6. The original project cleared the buffers after *show()*.
 A global variable is now included to save the buffer after use.
 This is the way that the Adafruit NeoPixel library works.

-The library currently uses double buffering to separate the LED strip that's being currently displayed and the LED strip that is currently being updated.
+The  C library (led_strip) currently uses double buffering to separate the LED strip that's being currently displayed and the LED strip that is currently being updated.
 There are two buffers, 1 and 2, which contain the colors for the LED strip.
 When the driver is showing buffer 1, any calls to led_strip_set_pixel_color will update buffer 2.
 When a call to led_strip_show is made, it will switch out the buffers, so buffer 2 is currently being displayed and buffer 1 is the one that is written to when calls to led_strip_set_pixel_color are made.

 ## How to use
 All functions for initializing and setting colors are located in led_strip.h.
 Right now the library supports: